Revolutionizing Art With Sustainability: Camm Solutions Partners With Memoriesforart For 3D Printed, Eco-Friendly Astronaut Buddha

-Hamburg, January 31st, 2024.
-Camm Solutions ( ) has developed a globally scalable alternative to plastic and plastic packaging that is fully compostable, biodegradable and recyclable.
+(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> HAMBURG, GERMANY - Newsaktuell - 31 January 2024 - Camm Solutions ( ) has developed a globally scalable alternative to plastic and plastic packaging that is fully compostable, biodegradable and recyclable.
 The patented CAMM material contains zero microplastics, toxins, or eternal chemicals.
 CAMM has the potential to halve plastic waste globally.
 UN Organisation UNIDO defined it as global solution for microplastics.

+The Astronaut Buddha made of the sustainable CAMM material/ Photographer: Matthias Nebus

 MemoriesForArt (MFA) is a visionary media brand and a global platform for the digitization of art.
 By leveraging the power of non-fungible tokens (NFTs) and an extensive network of art collectors, crypto whales and NFT enthusiasts, MFA aims to provide a unique platform for artists to share their talent with the world ( ).